storageos/init/README.md

 # Init Container for StorageOS

-Init container to prepare the environment for StorageOS
+Init container to prepare the environment for StorageOS.

 ## Build